Cross- Connection Control Program

 The term “cross-connection” means any unprotected actual or potential connection or structural arrangement between a public or a consumer’s potable water system and any other source or system through which it is possible to introduce into any part of the potable system any used water, industrial fluid, gas, or substance other than the intended potable water with which the system is supplied.
-Simply stated, it is a connection between the potable (drinking) water supply and a source of contamination, which may under certain circumstances enter the drinking water system.
+It is a connection between the potable (drinking) water supply and a source of contamination, which may under certain circumstances enter the drinking water system.

 A goal of the District’s Cross-Connection Control Program is educating the public as to the importance of backflow prevention and to exercise reasonable vigilance to ensure that the consumer has taken the proper steps to protect the public potable water system.